NDRE: Normalized Difference Red Edge Index

 zoning tool

-Differences in vegetation maps based on NDVI and NDRE.
+Vegetation maps based on NDVI and NDRE differences.

 The crop in the image was in its latest stages of development.
 Its upper layer of canopy started to turn yellow and/or shrink, which is a normal indicator of readiness for harvesting.
 NDVI naturally dropped detecting lower density and less greenness.